If you join today,

 The 50-Yard and 100-Yard ranges are equipped with ambitextrous shooting benches.
 In addition, each range has one wheelchair-accessible bench allowing seated bench-rest shooting, or chair-braced unsupported shooting.

 The ground beneath the range is compacted recycled asphalt.
 Driving a target stand into the ground is not advised as it may damage the surface.
-Self-supporting stands with sandbags are one useful method of creating a target stand.
-Try making a 2x4 stand and drill holes in the stand for your stake-equipped targets.

 Key Range Rules and Regulations

 Again, please see the Rules and Regulations page before visiting the range.

 There is a vault-style toilet located at the west end of the range (near the law enforcement range).
 However, there is no running water or electricity.
 Please take note before visiting the range.

 A van-accessible handicapped parking lot is provided at the east (far) end of the range.
 A wheelchair-compatible shooting bench is provided on both the rifle and pistol ranges.